 The SF pools are partial process facilities of the EDU reactor units and as such they do not require separate licenses for operation, no safety reports need to be elaborated for them or limits and conditions for safe operation; all these issues have been addressed within the operation of reactor units.
-Safety evaluation for NPP Dukovany reactor units has been in detail described in the National Report of the Czech Republic under the Convention on Nuclear Safety developed in April 2016.
+Safety evaluation for NPP Dukovany reactor units has been in detail described in the National Report of the Czech Republic under the Convention on Nuclear Safety developed in April 2019.

 The construction of the ISFSF Dukovany building started after a demanding approval procedure in summer 1994.
 In less than a year the project was completed in summer 1995 and the first CASTOR-440/84 cask was delivered.
 Starting from September 1995 all tests and final adjustments of the facility were performed and the first filled cask was introduced into ISFSF Dukovany on December 5, 1995.
 At that moment also started the trial operation of the facility, which was scheduled to last 12 months.
 All design assumptions were verified during the trial operation and no serious non-nominal situations occurred.
 Therefore the trial operation was completed in January 1997 and ISFSF Dukovany moved into a permanent operation.
 The mentioned stages were supported with respective documents and the transition from one stage into another was conditional upon SÚJB approvals.
+The results of the storage facility operation provide verification of the results of the safety analyses and show its negligible effect on the environment.

-As at December 31, 2016, the storage capacity of ISFSF Dukovany was fully used, i.e. 5040 SF assemblies were stored in 60 CASTOR-440/84 casks.
+As at December 31, 2019, the storage capacity of ISFSF Dukovany was fully used, i.e. 5040 SF assemblies were stored in 60 CASTOR-440/84 casks.
 The last cask was placed into ISFSF Dukovany on 8 March 2006 and since then the casks have been placed into SFSF Dukovany.

 The construction of SFSF Dukovany started in April 2004 after the ending of approval procedure.
 In February 2006 the construction was completed and approved by the local competent building authority.
 From November 2006 the storage facility was in trial operation when all the design assumptions were verified, similarly as in the case of ISFSF Dukovany.
 In 2008 SÚJB started an administrative procedure to issue a license for its operation, which was concluded with the license issuance in October 2010.
+The results of the storage facility operation verify the results of the safety analyses and show its negligible effect on the environment.

 Identically as in NPP Dukovany, SF pools in NPP Temelín are partial process facilities of reactor units and as such they do not require individual licenses for operation, individual safety reports or technical specifications for safe operation and all these issues are addressed within the operation of reactor units.
-Safety evaluation for NPP Dukovany reactor units has been in detail described in the National Report of the Czech Republic under the Convention on Nuclear Safety developed in April 2016.
+Safety evaluation for NPP Dukovany reactor units has been in detail described in the National Report of the Czech Republic under the Convention on Nuclear Safety developed in April 2019.